-About the Division of Library-Archives
+About the Division of Library, Archives and Museum Collections

 The Society's Library and Archives is also the American History Library for the University of Wisconsin, an official depository for local, state and federal government publications, and the State Archives which preserves state and local government records of historical importance.
 The Area Research Center Network, a unique alliance between the Historical Society and the four-year campuses of the UW System, makes most of the archival collections available within easy driving distance of all state residents.